 Eat Your Grains and Veggies

 ChooseMyPlate.gov recommends selecting whole-grain carbohydrate sources, such as whole-grain or whole-wheat bread and pasta, oatmeal and brown rice.
 Other healthy carbohydrate sources include chia seeds, flax seeds, legumes and starchy vegetables like sweet potato and pumpkin.
-Include 2 cups of vegetables at every meal to make sure you are getting sufficient fiber, vitamins and minerals.
+Include 2 to 3 cups of vegetables in your diet each day to make sure you are getting sufficient fiber, vitamins and minerals.
 Try to eliminate processed carbs, such as white bread, cakes, cookies, pastries, candy and sodas from your diet, as these have little nutritional value, and the added sugar can contribute to excess weight.

 To ensure you are losing weight, pay attention to your portion sizes and daily calorie intake.
 Keep in mind that to drop pounds, the calories you consume should be less than the calories you burn each day.
 In other words, you should be in a "caloric deficit."
 The Centers for Disease Control and Prevention recommends reducing your caloric intake by 500 to 1,000 calories per day to lose 1 to 2 pounds per week.
 The CDC also recommends doing 150 minutes of moderate exercise per week, along with two strength-building workouts, as this will increase the amount of energy being used and improve your overall health.